quantifiedcode/python-anti-patterns/docs/maintainability/from_module_import_all_used.rst

 Make the ``import`` statement more specific ...........................................

 The ``import`` statement should be refactored to be more specific about what functions or variables it is using from the ``math`` module.
+The modified module below specifies exactly which module member it is using, which happens to be ``ceil`` in this example.

 .. code:: python

     from math import ceil

 References
 ----------
+- PyFlakes - F403
 - `Stack Overflow - Importing Modules <http://stackoverflow.com/questions/15145159/importing-modules-how-much-is-too-much>`_
-- PyFlakes - F403